apache/incubator-streampark-website/blog/5-streampark-usercase-dustess.md

 ## **05 Closing Words**

 That's all for the sharing of StreamPark in the production practice at Dustess Info.
 Thank you all for reading this far.
 The original intention of writing this article was to bring a bit of StreamPark's production practice experience and reference to everyone, and together with the buddies in the StreamPark community, to jointly build StreamPark.
 In the future, I plan to participate and contribute more.
 A big thank you to the developers of StreamPark for providing such an excellent product; in many details, we can feel everyone's dedication.
 Although the current production version used by the company (1.2.0-release) still has some room for improvement in task group search, edit return jump page, and other interactive experiences, the merits outweigh the minor issues.
 I believe that StreamPark will get better and better, **and I also believe that StreamPark will promote the popularity of Apache Flink**.
-Finally, let's end with a phrase from the Apache Flink community: The future is real-time!
+Finally, let's end with a phrase from the Apache Flink® community: The future is real-time!